Xentrk/x3mRouting/README.md

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 NETFLIX asnum=AS2906

+Route all traffic matching IPSET list BBC created from AS2818 and AS31459 to VPN Client1.

+    sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 BBC asnum=AS2818,AS31459

 Route all traffic matching IPSET list NETFLIX created from AS2906 to VPN Client1 from LAN device 192.168.22.152.

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 NETFLIX asnum=AS2906 src=192.168.22.152